scala-network/onion-scala-blockchain-explorer/README.md

  - showing public components of Scala addresses,
  - decoding which outputs and mixins belong to the given Scala address and viewkey,
  - can prove that you send Scala to someone,
- - detailed information about ring members, such as, their age, timescale and their ring sizes,
+ - detailed information about ring members, such as their age, timescale, and ring sizes,
  - showing number of amount output indices,
  - support Scala testnet and stagnet networks,
  - tx checker and pusher for online pushing of transactions,